Welcome to the New BAA STEAM Lab!

-In the near future, professional artists will come to the Lab to demonstrate their use of STEAM , as well as work directly with BAA on special projects.
-The purpose is to engage art students in deeper learning, which motivates them; enables them to think critically and creatively; and activates many opportunities for them to investigate, collaborate, and communicate in many forms.
+Currently, professional artists come to the Lab to share their use of STEAM with students, as well as work directly special projects.
+They engage art students in deeper learning, which motivates them; enables them to think critically and creatively; and activates many opportunities for them to investigate, collaborate, and communicate in new and different ways.

 For more information about the Lab, please contact Nettrice Gaskins.